alvs210/LudoGame/README.md

 ### **Installing/Running in Virtual Environment**

 If you want to run everything in a Python virtual environment (recommended), instructions are below.
 Otherwise, skip!
+First, download Python with your preferred method.
+Then...

 Create your environment by running this in the terminal:
 ```
 python3 -m venv .venv_name
 ```
-or, depending on your
+or, depending on your system--
 ```
 python -m venv .venv_name
 ```